🚀 International plant delivery has become very fast with DHL Express!

 Berberis thunbergii var. atropurpurea, also known as purple barberry or red barberry, is a cultivar of the species Berberis thunbergii from the Berberidaceae family.
-This deciduous shrub is valued for its intense purple foliage and compact decorative appearance, being a popular choice in ornamental gardens, hedges, or borders.
-Native to Japan, the atropurpurea variety adds vibrant color to landscapes, being hardy and easy to maintain.
+This deciduous shrub is valued for its deep purple foliage and compact decorative appearance, making it a popular choice in ornamental gardens, hedges, or borders.
+Native to Japan, the atropurpurea variety adds vibrant color to landscapes, being hardy and easy to care for.

-Regarding medicinal properties, purple barberry has traditional uses in folk medicine: extracts from roots, bark, and leaves contain berberine, an alkaloid with antibacterial, anti-inflammatory, and antioxidant effects, used in remedies for digestive issues, infections, or inflammations.
-However, it is not recommended for medical use without medical consultation.
+Regarding its medicinal properties, purple barberry has traditional uses in folk medicine: extracts from roots, bark, and leaves contain berberine, an alkaloid with antibacterial, anti-inflammatory, and antioxidant effects, used in remedies for digestive issues, infections, or inflammations.
+However, it is not recommended for medical use without professional advice.

 Appearance of leaves and flowers